Back

 3. Reasons without specifics

 It's important to me isn't a reason.
-I've been training for two months, and a week off could undo most of it.
+I've been training for two months and a week off could undo most of it is.
 Specific numbers, dates, or constraints anchor the decision.

 4. No alternative, no close

 Stopping after the decision leaves you sounding harsh, not firm.
-Five seconds of here's what I can do instead raises Task Fulfillment without costing time.
+Five seconds of here's what I can do instead raises Task Fulfilment without costing time.
 Even a tiny offer beats nothing.

-The official CELPIP LIVE coaching series includes a full Task 6 walkthrough that aligns with the framework above.
+The official CELPIP LIVE coaching series has a full Task 6 walkthrough that lines up with the framework above.
 Useful as a second perspective on what evaluators reward at Level 9 and beyond.

 CELPIP LIVE: Speaking Task 6 - Achieve Level 9 or Higher (Official)